rmoriz/cinc-mirror/README.md

 - `fetch-blob.sh` - Blob fetching example using curl (example how to download a blob by sha256 hash).
 If you are serious, just get [ORAS](https://oras.land/)

 ## GitHub Actions (not yet)

+## Why?

+Proof of concept.
+OSUOSL is doing an awesome job, just their connection with Cogent is terrible slow.
+In Germany you get speeds below 1Mbit/s which sucks on CI/CD or mass rollouts.
+Why not offload such traffic to Microsoft GitHub(TM) ;)

 ## License